jboss-fuse/fuse-kit-smoketest/README.md

 To run the quickstart tests, do the following:

-0. Set FUSE_HOME to the full path of the Fuse installation, i.e. export FUSE_HOME=/Users/kearls/fuse/jboss-fuse-6.2.0.redhat-016/
+0. Set FUSE_HOME to the full path of the Fuse installation, i.e. export FUSE_HOME=/Users/kearls/fuse/jboss-fuse-jboss-fuse-6.3.0.redhat-045/
-#1.
-SKIP until ENTESB-5052 is fixed Run the fixCXFCodeFirstExample.sh
+1. Set VERSION to the the last part of this, i.e. export VERSION=6.3.0.redhat-045
 2. cd to ${FUSE_HOME}/quickstarts and build all of the quickstarts
 3. In another shell, Run fuse
 4. Run the deployQuickStarts.sh script to deploy the quickstarts